 Nationwide test of Emergency Mobile Alert

-A nationwide test of Emergency Mobile Alert took place on 26 November 2017.
+A nationwide test of Emergency Mobile Alert will take place on 25 November 2018.

-Why there was a test of Emergency Mobile Alert
+Why is there a test of Emergency Mobile Alert

-The nationwide test was sent to cell towers all over New Zealand and we expect approximately two million phones were capable of receiving the alert.
+The nationwide test is sent to cell towers all over New Zealand and we expect approximately three million phones are capable of receiving the alert.

-We’ve already received thousands of feedback submissions from people which will help us evaluate and improve the Emergency Mobile Alert system.
+Last year we received thousands of feedback submissions from people which helped us evaluate and improve the Emergency Mobile Alert system.

 Following the 26 November 2017 nationwide live test of the Emergency Mobile Alert system, an independent survey was commissioned by MCDEM.